Minor scale

-In each of these scales, the first, third, and fifth scale degrees form a minor triad (rather than a major triad, as in a major scale).
-In some contexts, minor scale is used to refer to any heptatonic scale with this property (see Related modes below).
+These scales contain all three notes of a minor triad: the root, a minor third (rather than the major third, as in a major triad or major scale), and a perfect fifth (rather than the diminished fifth, as in a diminished scale or half diminished scale).

+Minor scale is also used to refer to other scales with this property, such as the Dorian mode or the minor pentatonic scale (see other minor scales below).

 Natural minor scale

 Relationship to relative major

 A natural minor scale (or Aeolian mode) is a diatonic scale that is built by starting on the sixth degree of its relative major scale.
 For instance, the A natural minor scale can be built by starting on the 6th degree of the C major scale:

 Because of this, the key of A minor is called the relative minor of C major.
 Every major key has a relative minor, which starts on the 6th scale degree or step.
 For instance, since the 6th degree of F major is D, the relative minor of F major is D minor.